• Skip to primary navigation

 Instructions

-1. In a small bowl, stir together the flour, baking soda and salt.
+• In a small bowl, stir together the flour, cornstarch, baking soda and salt.

-5. Refrigerate for 30 minutes and heat the oven to 375 degrees.
+• Refrigerate until the dough stiffens, at least 30-60 minutes, and heat the oven to 375 degrees.

-6. Form the dough into golf ball-size rounds and drop onto parchment paper-lined baking sheet.
-Drop a few chocolate chips from the remaining cup on top of each dough ball.
+• Form the dough into golf ball-size rounds and drop onto parchment paper-lined baking sheet.
+If desired, drop a few chocolate chips from the remaining cup on top of each dough ball.
 Bake for 9 minutes.
+The cookies will look a little undercooked in the center, but they'll solidify as they cool.

-7. Let the cookies cool on the baking sheet for a minute or two and move to wire racks to finish cooling.
+• Let the cookies cool on the baking sheet for a minute or two and move to wire racks to finish cooling.
+Enjoy!

 Notes